roboterax/humanoid-gym/README.md

 - By default, the latest model of the last run from the experiment folder is loaded.
 However, other run iterations/models can be selected by adjusting `load_run` and `checkpoint` in the training config.

 #### 3. Sim-to-sim
+- **Please note: Before initiating the sim-to-sim process, ensure that you run `play.py` to export a JIT policy.**
 - **Mujoco-based Sim2Sim Deployment**: Utilize Mujoco for executing simulation-to-simulation (sim2sim) deployments with the command below:
   ```
   python scripts/sim2sim.py --load_model /path/to/export/model.pt